Citation management software helps you to collect and organize papers, cite sources, and create bibliographies in a variety of citation styles.

 Collaborative writing tools for LaTeX have become popular in recent years.
 They make it easier to write and compile scientific and mathematical content using LaTeX whether writing by yourself or with a group.
 Try one of these tools that are free for basic use:

 Online collaborative editor for writing in Markdown, LaTeX, and Richtext.
-Free account includes 1 private article, unlimited public articles, and up to 100MB data storage.
+Free account includes 3 private articles, unlimited public articles, and up to 100MB data storage.
 Premium plans start at $10/month and include unlimited private articles, DOI minting, and up to 1GB data storage.

 Publishers' style guides provide instructions for writing an article for one of its publications.
 They typically specify the layout and length of the paper, rules for units, graphs and tables, copyright terms, and how to submit the paper.